Product Search

 Where are induction hearing loops appropriate?

-Induction loops are appropriate for two environments: transient/short term and extended/permanent.
-Extended time induction loops are appropriate for public venues (commercial use), such as churches, auditoriums, meeting rooms and concert halls.
-Loop systems are available for transient locations such as bank windows, pharmacies, post offices, hotel reception desks, airport counters, information booths, etc. We analyze your public venue to determine the best design for you.
+Hearing loops are appropriate for two environments: transient/short term and extended/permanent.
+Extended time induction hearing loops are appropriate for public venues (commercial use), such as churches, auditoriums, meeting rooms and concert halls.
+Loop systems are available for transient locations such as bank windows, pharmacies, post offices, hotel reception desks, airport counters, information booths, etc. Even tour buses, taxis and trains can be looped.
+We analyze your public venue to determine the best design for you.
 Then, we select from a variety of manufacturers to ensure we custom install the best solution for your venue.
 We can also assist you in selecting residential systems for home use in TV rooms or any room in the home.
 Loop systems can be used with all phones with 2.5 mm headset jacks.

 Why induction hearing loops?

 Induction loops improve listening clarity for those with hearing aids.
 The hearing aid must have a T-coil but estimates are that about 65 to 70 percent of hearing aids in use today have T-coils.
-Nearly all new hearing aids now have T-coils, so eventually all hearing aids will utilize the T-coil technology.
-Installation of induction loops is a very cost-effective way to improve communication for the hearing impaired population, while conforming to ADA guidelines.
+However, nearly all new hearing aids available for purchase these days now have T-coils, so eventually all hearing aids will utilize the T-coil technology.
+Installation of induction loops is a very cost-effective way to improve communication for the hearing loss population, while conforming to ADA guidelines.

 Advantages of a loop system: